BryanWilhite/Songhay.HelloWorlds.Activities/README.md

-# Songhay.HelloWorlds.Client
+# Songhay.HelloWorlds.Activities

-A demonstration of the current Songhay Client pattern
+This is a simple demonstration of the Songhay System Shell Activities architecture.